 |140 & above||3.67|

 Although Phi Beta Kappa requires high grades, it also requires elected members to have completed ambitious programs in the liberal arts and sciences.
-Here is a summary of the current "stipulations" for eligibility established by the National Phi Beta Kappa Society:
+Here is a summary of the current stipulations for eligibility established by the National Phi Beta Kappa Society.

 Stipulation 1 (120 Units of Liberal Arts and Sciences Coursework): Phi Beta Kappa honors achievement in the liberal arts and sciences.
-According to the national PBK stipulations, "The liberal arts and sciences encompass the traditional disciplines of the natural sciences, mathematics, social sciencs, and humanities.
+According to the national PBK stipulations, "The liberal arts and sciences encompass the traditional disciplines of the natural sciences, mathematics, social sciences, and humanities.
 Select courses in other programs of study may be included only if they unambiguously embody the liberal arts and sciences."
 The PBK standards also say that "applied or pre-professional coursework" shall not be considered in determining eligibility.
-(Examples of "appplied and pre-professional" courses are in the areas of management, accounting, and law.)
-To be eligible for Phi Beta Kappa, a UCLA student must have taken 120 units of liberal arts and sciences courses, that is, at least three-quarters of the 160 units that UCLA requires for graduation.
+(Examples of applied and pre-professional courses are in the areas of management, accounting, and law.)
+To be eligible for Phi Beta Kappa, a UCLA student must have taken 120 units of liberal arts and sciences courses; that is, at least three-quarters of the 160 units that UCLA requires for graduation.
 Successful PBK candidates will often have taken some courses outside the liberal arts and sciences, but the grades in these courses cannot count toward Phi Beta Kappa, and the courses themselves cannot exceed one-quarter of the units that the student offers for graduation.